-At the back of this Manual (just before the index) you will find the 50-hour service reports.
+In Section 9, at the back of this Manual, you will find the 50-hour service reports.

 After you have operated the tractor for 50 hours, take your tractor, together with this Manual, to your dealer.
-He will then perform the factory recommended 50 hour service and complete the service report sheets (pages 1 and3).
-The first sheet (page 1) is the dealer's copy and should be removed by the dealer after the service has been carried out.
-The second sheet (page 3) is your copy of the service performed.
+He will then perform the factory recommended 50 hour service and complete the service report sheets (pages 9-1 and 9-3).
+The first sheet (page 9-1) is the dealer's copy and should be removed by the dealer after the service has been carried out.
+The second sheet (page 9-3) is your copy of the service performed.
 Ensure that you and the dealer sign both copies.